snoopycrimecop/omero-api-plugin/README.md

 ### OMERO api Gradle plugin

-The _omero-api-plugin_ is a gradle plugin that provides users and projects the ability to generate/compile the necessary files required files to use _omero-blitz_
+The _omero-api-plugin_ is a gradle plugin that provides users and projects the ability to generate/compile the files required to use _omero-blitz_

 From a high level, blitz-plugin consists of the following tasks/stages: